REANNZ/etcbd-public/README.md

 Changes to this document since the workshop at APAN41 in Manilla, January 2016.

+* 2016-06-14: Updated Metrics documentation: replace LOCAL_INST env var with INST_NAMES, describe visualizations.
-* 2016-06-10: Updated documentation on metrics service: installing and accessing visualizations
+* 2016-06-10: Updated documentation on metrics service: installing and accessing visualizations.
 * 2016-06-02: Updated documentation on metrics service: new variable LOCAL_COUNTRY.
 * 2016-05-05: Added documentation on feeding radius logs into ELK.
 * 2016-04-08: Added documentation on entering server details for monitoring into the Admintool.